Raid-Training-Initiative/RTI/text/main/welcome.md

 - RTI
 _ _
 ![howtoapply](../../graphics/paintbrush-banners/howtoapply.png)
-You can apply to RTI by clicking the ✅ at the bottom of this message.
+You can apply to RTI by clicking the ✅ **Join** button at the bottom of this message.
 You will then be approved shortly.

-Be sure to turn on the ability to receive DMs from this server (in your **Privacy Settings** for the server) or else you won't receive DMs from the bot to apply to the guild.
+We recommend that you turn on the ability to receive DMs from this server (in your Privacy Settings for the server) or else you won't receive DMs from the bot to apply to the guild.
 If you have any questions, contact an @Officer!

-To get priority for training registration if you did not kill all bosses yet, check out #training_requests!
+To get priority for training registration if you did not kill all bosses yet, check out ⁠#training_requests!
 ![separator-big_2](../../graphics/separators/separator-big_2.png)